vmandela/gh-blog/blog/2025/2025-01-04-notes-on-rust.md

   The entry point is referred to as crate root.
 - Crate root can define modules.
 Module source can be at `src/mod_name.rs`.
 - A module can define submodules.
 Submodules are found at `src/mod_name/submod_name.rs`.
+- There is no makefile equivalent for a crate.
+The files to be compiled are inferred from the crate root.
+- A workspace is a cargo supported way to develop multiple closely related packages together.

+At a high level,

+- Workspace has multiple packages.
+- One package has 1 library crate plus some related application.
+- Each crate can define some modules and submodules.

 ## KConfig